scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 In Numba
 --------

-Functions that Numba Just-In-Time (JIT) compiles can use [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) to accumulate records or columns can be accumulated in the compiled part and later combined with [ak.zip](https://awkward-array.readthedocs.io/en/latest/_auto/ak.zip.html).
+Functions that Numba Just-In-Time (JIT) compiles can use {class}`ak.ArrayBuilder` to accumulate records or columns can be accumulated in the compiled part and later combined with {func}`ak.zip`.
 Combining columns outside of a JIT-compiled function is generally faster.

-([At this time](https://numba.pydata.org/numba-doc/dev/reference/pysupported.html#language), Numba can't use context managers, the `with` statement, in fully compiled code. [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) can't be constructed or converted to an array using `snapshot` inside a JIT-compiled function, but can be outside the compiled context.
-Similarly, `ak.*` functions like [ak.zip](https://awkward-array.readthedocs.io/en/latest/_auto/ak.zip.html) can't be called inside a JIT-compiled function, but can be outside.)
+([At this time](https://numba.pydata.org/numba-doc/dev/reference/pysupported.html#language), Numba can't use context managers, the `with` statement, in fully compiled code. {class}`ak.ArrayBuilder` can't be constructed or converted to an array using `snapshot` inside a JIT-compiled function, but can be outside the compiled context.
+Similarly, `ak.*` functions like {func}`ak.zip` can't be called inside a JIT-compiled function, but can be outside.)

 ```{code-cell} ipython3
 import numba as nb